William C. Shiel Jr., MD, FACP, FACR

 - Pictures of What's Causing Your Pelvic Pain - Slideshow

 There are many treatments for constipation.
 The best approach relies on a clear understanding of the underlying cause.

-Home remedies and OTC medications to treat constipation
+Home remedies, diet, and OTC medications to treat constipation

 Dietary fiber (bulk-forming laxatives)